 Beef business performance

-The following is a set of observations arising from my involvement first in surveying grazing enterprise profitability in western Queensland in the 1980s, and subsequently in performing options analysis for northern Australian beef businesses until 2011.
+The following is a set of observations arising from Bill Holmes’ (formerly Queensland Government) involvement first in surveying grazing enterprise profitability in western Queensland in the 1980s, and subsequently in performing options analysis for northern Australian beef businesses until 2011.

 Accounting framework – Cash flow and profit